MediaBrowser/plugin.video.emby/CONTRIBUTING.md

 ## Feature requests

 * Are you missing a certain functionality?
-Then visit feathub: http://feathub.com/croneter/PlexKodiConnect
+Then [visit feathub.com](http://feathub.com/croneter/PlexKodiConnect)

 ## Issues

 * Something not working like it's supposed to?
-Then go here: https://github.com/croneter/PlexKodiConnect/wiki/How-to-Report-A-Bug
+Then [open a new issue report](https://github.com/croneter/PlexKodiConnect/wiki/How-to-Report-A-Bug)

 ## Programming